manika1511/self_driving_car_nd/term1/CarND-LaneLines-P1-solution/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline
 The shortcoming which I can see as of now is that my algorithm doesn't work for the challenge video.
 It runns into an error of cannot convert NaN float into integer.
+Secondly, region selection is static

 ### 3. Suggest possible improvements to your pipeline

 A possible improvement would be to tune my algorithm to suit any type of input.
 I am working on removing the unaccepted lines and then choosing only the ones who's slopes match my requirement.
 I have tried removing the lines with slopes less than 0.5.

-Another potential improvement could be to ...
+Another improvement can be making region selection more dynamic.